Sean, if you want to be a part of the program, I don't think the history books are finished with Donald J. Trump in any way, shape, manner or form.

 That's what I think is going on.

-It's it's we we are our country's predicated on just the opposite principle that rights are natural rights.
+It's it's we we are our country's predicated on just the opposite principle, that rights are natural rights.

-They're given from God that were endowed by our creator.
+They're given from God, that were endowed by our creator.

-And the only way w if if if you believe that fundamentally, and I believe Americans do overwhelmingly, then you believe that every person born was given gifts from God and that in a free society they're free to pursue the gifts,
+And the only way, if you believe that fundamentally, and I believe Americans do overwhelmingly, then you believe that every person born was given gifts from God and that in a free society, they're free to pursue the gifts, the talents that God gave them.

-the talents that God gave them and while pursuing the gifts and talents God gave them, it's i they're not only enriching themselves providing goods and services to others, but they're advancing society as well.
+And while pursuing the gifts and talents God gave them, they're not only enriching themselves, providing goods and services to others, but they're advancing society as well.

 And it's only because of the cause of freedom.